tessguefen/Waitlist/README.md

 ## Item Functionality
 - [x] Create an item
 	- [x] `Waitlist_API_URL( return var )`
-		- This will return a url for the Waitlist API
+		- This will return a url for the Waitlist API (json url)
 	- [x] `CurrentWaitlistCount( product_id, variant_id, return var )`
 		- This will return the number of people on the waitlist
 	- [x] `WaitlistXCustomer_Load( cust_id, return var )`